craigrmc/alignment/essay.md

 * The AIs are coming and they will be here soon
 * There is no stopping this
+* Humanity's Last Exam

 ### 6C The Blame Game

 * You can't defer responsibility for what you build
 * Sim Racing Analogy
+    * Use the brakes

 ### 6B The Final Countdown

 * Rocketship analogy
+    * Countdown
+    * Takeoff
+    * Bumpy Ride
+    * Leaving the atmosphere
+    * To the stars

 ## 7 Future

 ### 7A Prepare

+* Offline Backups (e.g. HDDs)
+* Save cash and buy land
+* Do NOT build a doomsday bunker

 ### 7B Takeoff

 ### 7C Ad Astra

+* Heat death of the universe
+* Escape the simulation
+* Tears in rain

 ## 8 Conclusions

 ### 8A Summary

+* Stay Calm
+* Do your job

 ### 8B Caveats